 Top management failures:

 - Giving too much responsibility without enough support.
-Asking junior people in certain roles to take on responsibility without giving them enough support.
-Setting them up for failure almost by design.
+I asked junior people in certain roles to take on responsibility without giving them sufficient support, setting them up for failure almost by design.

 - I make jokes when I shouldn’t.
 Sometimes I’ve been a loudmouth and made team jokes that didn’t go down well with certain people.